section-engineering-education/engineering-education/articles/forward-and-backward-chaining-in-ai/index.md

 #### Disadvantages
 * The process of forward chaining may be time-consuming.
 It may take a lot of time to eliminate and synchronize available data.
-* Unlike backward chaining, the hypothesis for this type of chaining is not very clear.
+* Unlike backward chaining, the explanation of facts or observations for this type of chaining is not very clear.
 The former uses a goal-driven method that arrives at conclusions efficiently.

 ### Backward Chaining
 Backward chaining is a concept in artificial intelligence that involves backtracking from the endpoint or goal to steps that led to the endpoint.
 This type of chaining starts from the goal and moves backward to comprehend the steps that were taken to attain this goal.